d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

 As shown in :numref:`fig_inception_full`, GoogLeNet uses a stack of a total of 9 inception blocks and global average pooling to generate its estimates.
 Maximum pooling between inception blocks reduces the dimensionality.
-The first part is similar to AlexNet and LeNet.
+The first module is similar to AlexNet and LeNet.
 The stack of blocks is inherited from VGG and the global average pooling avoids a stack of fully-connected layers at the end.